jkitsao/kitsao-blog/content/posts/Why-tailwindcss-is-an-awesome-library.md

-About 5 months ago i was working on a side project with **react/nextjs** i was familiar with bootstrap so i decided to use it a my main css library, but as the project grew i found myself having to dig into the bootstrap files to customize some small details, i also had a separate css file with lots of **!important** statements to override the default bootstrap styling.
+About 5 months ago i was working on a side project with **react/nextjs** i was familiar with bootstrap so i decided to use it a my main css library, but as the project grew i found myself having to dig into the bootstrap files to customize small details, i also had a separate css files with lots of **!important** statements to override the default bootstrap styling.
-I decided i needed a better library one that was easy to customize and implement thats when i found out about tailwindcss and decided to give it a try ....*spoiler Alert: that was one of my best decisions*
+I decided i needed a better library one that was easy to customize and implement, I heard about tailwindcss and decided to give it a try ....*spoiler Alert: that was one of my best decisions*

 ## What is Tailwindcss ?